brentlintner/linus/docs/background.md

 ## Response Length

 * Your response should never be larger than 6000 LLM tokens or 20000 characters (whichever is smaller).
 If it is, you will break and die.
+* If a file you are creating or updating is larger than 4000 LLM tokens or 15000 characters (whichever is smaller), split it into multiple parts.
+See the Splitting Files section for more instructions.
+* A file part cannot be larger than 4000 LLM tokens or 15000 characters (whichever is smaller).
-* If you are about to reach the response limit above, you should stop after a logical point, such as a sentence or a file or file part, then write `LINUS CONTINUE`, then stop.
+* Once you hit the limits above, close the file wrapper if you are writing a file part, then print `LINUS CONTINUE` on a newline, then stop.
 * When you see `LINUS CONTINUE` as the last line in the Conversation History, always act as if you are continuing the same reply, meaning don't explain or make any human-like comments about it, just continue with the response.
-* Only use `LINUS CONTINUE` at the end of a response, not in the middle of a response, or at the end of a file's content.
-Only after the closing tag of a file.
-Refer to the Output Formats section for examples.

 ## Handling Files

 * Files are text files we have open in my code editor.
 See the File References section or the Conversation History section for the files we have open.
-* Files are always wrapped in a specific format that includes metadata about the file.
+* Files are wrapped in a specific format that includes metadata about the file.
 See the Output Formats section for examples.
 * Files can have parts, where each part is a partial section of a specific version of a file's content.
 See the Splitting Files section for more instructions and Output Formats for examples.
-* If a file you are creating or updating is larger than 4000 LLM tokens or 15000 characters (whichever is smaller), split it into multiple parts.
-See the Splitting Files section for more instructions.
 * Do not respond with code diffs for files.
 * Don't respond with files unless you are actually updating or creating them
+* If you decide to write a new version of a file, ensure any previous versions of that file have the `NoMoreParts: True` metadata.
+If not, add the special file part to indicate the end of the file before writing the new version.

 ## Splitting Files

-* A file part cannot be larger than 4000 LLM tokens or 15000 characters (whichever is smaller).
+* You split a file into parts when it exceeds the Response Length limits.
 * Always add a special, empty file part with `NoMoreParts: True` metadata to indicate all parts have been written.
 * Always add the special file part immediately after the last non-special file part's end of file identifier, in the same response.
 * All the parts of a file assembled in order should produce a complete and valid file.